VaishnaviDontha/JAVA-DSA-docs/Functions.md

             1. Via Integer
             2. String

-	- Pass by Value
+	- Pass by Value = Here, when a value is passed by a method, and when the changes/modifications done in the method as per requirements.
+The actual parameters sticks to the same value when they're passed.
+This is also called as `Call by Value`.

 	* NO pass by Reference in JAVA *
-    But can be done in few different ways, Let's see indetail in coming blogs.
+    But can be done in few different ways, Let's see indetail in [here](CallByReference.md)

 	- Scoping
 	1. Function Scope